Ivan-Fansho/Recipe-Sharing-Platform/README.md

 - **Custom Errors and Error Handling:** Implement custom error messages and robust error handling mechanisms.
 Use of logger to track, record, and manage errors effectively, ensuring comprehensive visibility into application issues.

+# You can test the endpoints here: https://recipe-sharing-platform-46go.onrender.com

 ## 1. Register User